 DECEMBER 16, 2019.
 BY STAN GRANT, VITICULTURIST.

-Businesses, including winegrape businesses, never stand still.
-They are either moving forward or slipping backwards relative to their competition.
+Businesses, including winegrape businesses, never standstill.
+They are either moving forward or slipping backward relative to their competition.
 Even during the winter, while the vines are resting dormant, successful vineyard managers are active (Figure 1).

 This quiet time in the vineyard is an excellent opportunity for management self-evaluation; reflecting upon things that did and did not work well in the past and where there is room for improvement.
 Use the results of the self-evaluation to modify vineyard management plans and promote improvements in fruit yields, grape quality, operational efficiency, risk management, profitability, and consequently, sustainability.
 Plan modifications are routine for growers with vineyards in winegrape certification programs, such as LODI RULES for Sustainable Winegrowing.